satya-arjunan/visocyteold/Documentation/dev/git/download.md

-Download Visocyte with Git
+Download ParaView with Git
 ==========================

-This page documents how to download Visocyte source code through [Git][].
+This page documents how to download ParaView source code through [Git][].
 See the [README](README.md) for more information.

 [Git]: http://git-scm.com